 We plotted the straight sections of the larger cursuses in GIS, and then extended the lines across the mainland of Britain.

 It was also noticed that exactly at right angles to some cursus sections lies a prominent, although not necessarily high, hill.
-Examples include Greater Cursus amd Lesser Cursus both to Old Sarum; two sections of Gussage to Winklebury Hill and Drayton North to the Sinodun Hills
+Examples include Greater Cursus and Lesser Cursus both to Old Sarum; two sections of Gussage to Winklebury Hill and Drayton North to the Sinodun Hills

 Some remarkable geometry also appeared consisting of right angled triangles and isoceles triangles, The angles within the triangles were usually multiples of 10 and/or15 degrees including 15, 30, 45, 60, 75.